CAS-CS/cas-cs.github.io/Lectures/IOT/Industry 4.0.md

 ### IT-OT integration

-The smart factory’s network architecture depends on interconnectivity.
+The smart factory's network architecture depends on interconnectivity.
 Real-time data collected from sensors, devices and machines on the factory floor can be consumed and used immediately by other factory assets, as well as shared across other components in the enterprise software stack, including enterprise resource planning (ERP) and other business management software.

 ### Custom manufacturing

-Smart factories can produce customized goods that meet individual customers’ needs more cost-effectively.
+Smart factories can produce customized goods that meet individual customers' needs more cost-effectively.
 In fact, in many industry segments, manufacturers aspire to achieve a "lot size of one" in an economical way.
 By using advanced simulation software applications, new materials and technologies such as 3-D printing, manufacturers can easily create small batches of specialized items for particular customers.
 Whereas the first industrial revolution was about mass production, Industry 4.0 is about mass customization.

 ### Supply chain